A Probabilistic Choreography Language for PRISM: Choreography Language

 Let $\role p$ range over a (possibly infinite) set of module names $\mathcal R$, $x$ over a (possibly infinite) set of variables $\Var$, and $v$ over a (possibly infinite) set of values $\Val$.
 Choreographies, the key component of our language, are defined by the following syntax:

 The syntactic category $C$ denotes choreographic programs.
-The interaction term $\role p\rightarrow \{\role p_1,\ldots,\role p_n\}:\,\Sigma\{\lambda_j: x_j=E_j.\ C_j\}_{j\in J}$ denotes an interaction initiated by module $\role p$ with modules $\role p_i$'s (for $\role p$ and all $\role p_i$ distinct).
+The interaction term $\nr\rightarrow \{\nr_1,\ldots,\nr_n\}:\,\Sigma\{\lambda_j: x_j=E_j.\ C_j\}_{j\in J}$ denotes an interaction initiated by module $\nr$ with modules $\nr_i$'s, with $\nr$ and $\nr_i$'s all distinct.
 A choreography specifies what interaction must be executed next, shifting the focus from what can happen to what must happen.
 When the interaction happens, one of the $j$ branches is selected as a continuation.
 Branching is a random move: the number $\lambda_j\in\mathbb R$ denotes either a probability or a rate.
 This will depend on the language we wish to use.
 In the case of probabilities, it must be the case that $0\leq\lambda_j\leq 1$ and $\Sigma_j\lambda_j=1$.
 Once a branch $j$ is taken, the choreography will execute some assignments $u_j$.
 A single assignment has the syntax $(x' = E)$ meaning that the value obtained by evaluating expression $E$ is assigned to variable $x$; assignments can be concatenated with the operator $\&$.
 Note that $x'$ is used for an assignment to $x$: here, we follow the syntax adopted in PRISM (see~\S~\ref{sec:prism}).
 Expressions are obtained by applying some unspecified functions to other expressions or, as base terms, i.e., variables and values (denoted by $v$).

-The term $\ifTE {E}{p}{C_1}{C_2}$ denotes a system where module $\role p$ evaluates the guard $E$ (which can contain variables located at other modules) and then (deterministically) branches accordingly.
+The term $\ifTE {E}{\nr}{C_1}{C_2}$ denotes a system where module $\role p$ evaluates the guard $E$ (which can contain variables located at other modules) and then (deterministically) branches accordingly.
 The term $X$ is a (possibly recursive) procedure call: in the semantics, we assume that such procedure names are defined separately.
+Moreover, we assume that such definitions are non-contractive, i.e., we avoid definitions of the form $X\stackrel{\mathsf{def}}{=}X$.
 The term $\CEnd$ denotes the system finishing its computation.